nwtgck/actions-comment-run/README.md

 ## Comment author who can run scripts

+Only accounts who have admin or write permission can execute the comment on your repository. (ref: [Collaborators | GitHub Developer Guide](https://developer.github.com/v3/repos/collaborators/#review-a-users-permission-level))

 By default, only owner can execute the scripts.
 You can change `allowed-associations: '["OWNER"]'` in the yaml above.

 Here are examples.